Routine Coin (ROU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Routine Coin Historical Price

-According to the latest data gathered on Routine Coin live price page, the current price of Routine Coin is 0.00193206USD.
-The circulating supply of Routine Coin(ROU) is 271.26M ROU , giving it a market capitalization of $526.27K.
+According to the latest data gathered on Routine Coin live price page, the current price of Routine Coin is 0.00187293USD.
+The circulating supply of Routine Coin(ROU) is 271.40M ROU , giving it a market capitalization of $509.17K.

 - 30 Days0.00%$ --$ 0.002397$ 0.001861